touch/pubsure-ws/README.md

 * `:summary-fn` - A function that updates a summary value for each topic on every published message.
 This summary can be retrieved using WAMP RPC (see below).
 The function takes two arguments; the current summary (which may be nil), and the published message.
 Default is no function.
 * `:clean-summary-on-done` - A boolean indicating whether to clean the summary for a topic, when the `done` function is called for that topic.
 Default is false.
 * `:wrap-fn` - A ring wrapper function, which wraps the standard request handling function.
 This can be used for instance for authentication.
 Default is no function.
 * `:done-payload` - If specified, the given value will be published to a topic when the `done` function is called for that topic.
+By default this option is not used.
+* `:auth-fn` - This function checks whether a connection may subscribe, retrieve a cache, or retrieve a summary for a particular topic.
+The function takes the original request, the topic, and a keyword for the requested function (`:subscribe`, `:cache` or `:summary`) as its parameters.
+The function should return true to allow, false to deny.
+Default is `(constantly true)`.

 ### Usage